LunaticNeko/chandrakasem-lectures/legal-studentconsent.md

 INFORMED CONSENT for Educational Research
 =========================================

-The special lecturer and the High Performance Computing and Networking Center, Kasetsart University ("HPCNC") would like to request your INFORMED CONSENT to use your personal information as outlined in the following policy.
+The special lecturer and the High-Performance Computing and Networking Center, Kasetsart University ("HPCNC") would like to request your INFORMED CONSENT to use your personal information as outlined in the following policy.